-Mothers who breastfeed should increase their calories by 250 per day, diabetic mothers who breastfeed need to increase their calories by 500 (spread out through the day).
+Mothers who breastfeed will need to increase their calories daily, diabetic mothers who breastfeed need to increase their calories by an extra 500 (spread out through the day).

 A diabetic mother's milk might take longer to "come in" after her baby's birth.
 If her baby needs to be supplemented within those first few days, while her milk is coming in, she should try to get donor breast milk if possible.
 A Hypoallergenic formula can be given if no donor breast milk is available.

 During those first few days, while you are waiting for your milk to "come in," you need to continue to breastfeed at least 10 times per day.
 The more your breasts are stimulated, the more milk you will produce.
 Do not replace breastfeeding with pumping sessions, instead pump in-between breastfeeding sessions, or use a lact-aid to supplement baby.